architect-templates/node-rest-api/README.md

 to your free environment and [deploy the component](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud) using the commands below from the `node-rest-api` directory.

-The `<account-name>` is the name you used when you created your account in Architect Cloud. "example-environment" is the name of the free environment that is created when you register with Architect.
+"example-environment" is the name of the free environment that is created when you register with Architect.

 ```sh
 # Deploy to Architect Cloud